Updated: Sep 12, 2021

-When I turn around, I see that the sky has turned orange in the twenty minutes it took to walk down the road.
+When I turn around, I see that the sky has turned orange in the few minutes it took to walk down the road.
 It is dusk, that changing time when anything can happen.
 Tall eucalyptus trees sway against the sky in the light, then stand sentinel.
 Before me the world seems to cry out with all the wild changingness of our days.
 How do we bear it?
 I wonder as the sky grows yet more orange, the trees a stark silhouette of black outlining the sky like the line of fate on the palm of a hand.

 I know that if I stand still and simply watch, in another twenty minutes it will all change again, and stark orange-black will ease into a blue-gray mist.
 Then, because it is the nature of our world, everything will soon be black, all over again, and for many hours to come.
 How to bear it?

 Beyond the trees, a mile away at the ocean, I can feel the great disk of the Sun sink into the sea.
 I remind myself, yet again, that it is not the Sun moving towards the horizon, though this is exactly what we see.
 It is us moving—that is, Planet-Earth-Us—spinning on our planetary axis.
 We’re actually dancing, both spinning and orbiting.
 Still, as I walk, all seems calm and ordinary.
 Nothing is moving but me, the birds, the breezes and the insects.
 How to fathom that we are, impossibly, spinning at 1,000 miles an hour?
 Which is the reason the day is changing so wildly before my eyes, why it goes on changing every day, every night, all year long?

 And there is more, and I consider this as I walk towards home: we, as in, Planet-Earth-We, are also traveling stealthily in our orbit around the Sun, moving through space at 67,000 miles an hour.